Trump celebrates first 100 days as president, blasts media

-GUWAHATI, India Prime Minister Narendra Modi, marking three years in power, on Friday inaugurated the country's longest bridge that spans the vast Brahmaputra River in Assam.
+* G7 leaders hold two days of talks in Sicily (Adds Wall Street close; updates throughout)

-HARRISBURG, Pa.
-U.S. President Donald Trump hit the road on Saturday to celebrate his first 100 days in the White House with cheering supporters at a campaign-style rally, touting his initial achievements and lashing out at critics.
+HARRISBURG, Pa., April 29 U.S. President Donald Trump hit the road on Saturday to celebrate his first 100 days in the White House with cheering supporters at a campaign-style rally, touting his initial achievements and lashing out at critics who have given his tenure poor marks.

 Trump told a Pennsylvania crowd he was just getting started on meeting his campaign promises.
 He repeatedly attacked an "incompetent, dishonest" media, saying they were not telling the truth about his administration's accomplishments.